Sleepy Malham village

-The limestone pavement on top of the cove is an irregular pattern of limestone blocks (termed glints) separated by deep fissures (called grykes).
+The limestone pavement on top of the cove is an irregular pattern of limestone blocks (termed clints) separated by deep fissures (called grykes).
 As such it can be a challenge to take a picture of the limestone with any sort of pattern in it, but I tried.
-While hopping from glint to glint I managed to take some photos anyway.
-Later on, while processing the photos from the day, I found this one: a particularly pleasing pattern to my eye.
+While hopping from clint to clint I managed to take some photos anyway.
+Later on, while processing the photos from the day, I found this one: it has a particularly pleasing pattern to my eye.

 To get the best sunsets from Malham Cove I’ve always found it best to be there in winter.
-When the days are longer the setting sun disappears behind the hills to the west of the cove before it disappears below the horizon.
-However in winter the setting sun is much lower before it disappears.
+When the days are longer in the summer the setting sun disappears behind the hills to the west of the cove well before it disappears below the horizon.
+However in winter the setting sun is visible much lower before it sets.

 Fortunately I was at Malham Cove a few years ago in December and caught a great sunset.
-Ok, so it wasn’t clear but the setting winter sun did create a very pastel scene.
+Ok, so it wasn’t clear but the setting winter sun did create a very nice pastel-coloured scene.

 On my May day out I was at the top of the cove by midday.
 After my early start I was quite tempted to have a nap but sleeping for 8 hours on the cove until sunset wasn’t an option.
 Instead I had my dinner, then made my way back down.
 The day-trippers and school trips had turned up by now and the area was getting quite crowded.
-Hardly surprising as it was a gorgeous day to be here but it was time for me to head home.
+This wasn’t at all surprising as it had turned out to be a gorgeous day.
+For me though it was time to take the short walk back to Malham village and head home.

-The result of my day was a few new additions to my photos of the Yorkshire Dales but I feel there are endless opportunities for more in this area.
-Any reason to do the Classic Malham Round again.
+The result of this day out was a few new additions to my photos of the Yorkshire Dales but I feel there are endless opportunities for more in this area.
+Any reason to do the Classic Malham Round again!

 To receive an email whenever a new blog entry is published please enter your email address below and it will be added to my list: